Square for Retail Reporting

 On the All Costs drop-down menu, select Missing Cost.

-The Missing Cost filter will display a list of items that are not associated with a unit cost.
+The Missing Cost filter will display a list of items that aren’t associated with a unit cost.

 To add a unit cost: